inanevin/LinaVG/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 Check out the [Licence](LICENSE) file.

-Lina2D is a 2D graphics & an immediate-mode GUI library mainly developed for [Lina Engine](https://www.github.com/inanevin/LinaEngine), however it's decoupled from any of the Lina Engine functionality.
+LinaVG is a 2D graphics & an immediate-mode GUI library mainly developed for [Lina Engine](https://www.github.com/inanevin/LinaEngine), however it's decoupled from any of the Lina Engine functionality.
 You can use Lina2D in your own projects to facilitate the low-level drawing functionality for rendering basic anti-aliased shapes or use the high-level widgets to draw immediate-mode user interfaces.

-Lina2D currently only supports OpenGL backend, but feel free to contribute by implementing low-level drawing functionalities on other backends!
+LinaVG currently only supports OpenGL backend, but feel free to contribute by implementing low-level drawing functionalities on other backends!

 ## Installation